trentlarson/uport-demo/README.md

 ###### Release

+After `npm run build`, copy the contents of the `build` folder to the server, eg `rsync -azvu -e "ssh -i ~/.ssh/..." build ubuntu@endorser.ch:uport-demo/`.
+That's it.

+- Note that there are videos and html doc files that need to be copied.

+The following was the approach when we ran `npm run start` on the server:

 Create a release in GitHub, `git pull`, then do one of the following:

 - Manually follow the steps in `./scripts/deploy.sh` (because doing them automatically has borked the server in the past, hanging with 99% CPU usage by kswapd0).

 - ... or, if you're feeling lucky, run `./scripts/deploy.sh ubuntutest release-endorser.ch.XXX ~/.ssh/key` ... and change "ubuntutest" to "ubuntu" when deploying to production.

-Note that `npm run build` does most things right but not some paths, eg `/privacy-policy` and `doc-discovery`.
+Note that `npm run build` creates static pages that work when using a "Link" but not an "href".

 ###### Pointers